-No darkness is powerful enough to eliminate the light of Christ.
+No darkness is powerful enough to extinguish the light of Christ.

 As scientists observed other stars "go nova" as soon as half of their hydrogen was exhausted, it became popular to believe that the same could happen to our sun.

 Can the sun suddenly become a danger, ceasing to warm us and provide the perfect balance of energy we trust in and seek each day?
 The answer is yes!
 In Revelation, we read that in the final days the earth will be destroyed.
 There will be a new earth and a new heaven.
 And there will be no need for a sun because we will have the Lord Jesus Christ.
 He will be our source of light, which will be much brighter and warmer than the sun.